 Vestas relocated its testing related activities on the Isle of Wight to make room for potential future expansion by its offshore wind joint venture with Mitsubishi Heavy Industries.
 It moved its blade, bearing and material testing from its West Medina Mills site to the nearby St Cross facility.

 It is known that oil exists in the rock strata beneath the Solent, but the reserves are understood not to be commercially viable at the present time.
-Oil is vested in the Crown, and only those companies granted a licence through the Department of Energy and Climate Change have the right to carry out exploration and production.
+Oil is vested in the Crown, and only those companies granted a licence through the Oil and Gas Authority have the right to carry out exploration and production.
 There are two systems of licensing for oil exploration: one for onshore, including 'bay closing areas' (such as the Solent and Southampton Water) and one for offshore.

 In 1984, Shell UK Ltd was awarded a licence to search for oil and gas in the Solent.
 The company carried out seismic surveys and a series of environmental studies.
 They concluded that oil was not available in commercial quantities and the environmental constraints on exploration were too great.
 Two further licences have been issued in the western Solent to Brabant, and Elf Enterprise was granted licences to the west of the Isle of Wight.
 No progress has been made with these beyond seismic exploration and test drilling.

 Fawley power station was commissioned in 1971, the 2,000 megawatt power station originally used heavy fuel oil from the nearby Esso refinery and featured a turbine hall, 650ft chimney and a circular control room.
 It was built on reclaimed marshland formerly part of The Cadland Estate, which surrounds the site, and run by RWE npower.
 It shut in 2013.
 It is now set to be redeveloped with 1,500 homes as part of the Fawley Waterside scheme.